-Create an interactive customer journey with triggers and signup
+Create an interactive customer journey with conditions and signup

-In Create a simple customer journey with email messaging, you created the simplest possible customer journey, which simply sends an email message to all contacts in a segment.
-Now we'll go a bit deeper into customer journeys to see how to add interactive features and decision points by including landing pages and triggers in the design.
+In Create a simple customer journey with email messaging, you created a customer journey that sends an email message to all contacts in a segment.
+Now we'll go a bit deeper into customer journeys to see how to add interactive features and decision points by including landing pages and conditions in the design.

 Go to Marketing > Marketing Execution > Marketing Emails and create a new email message like the one you made in Create a marketing email and go live.
 Be sure to include all the minimum requirements—name, subject, from-contact, subscription center link, and sender physical address—but don't go live yet.